-Several months ago I rode into town for some business and while I was standing beside my bike, putting on my helmet and preparing to leave, I was approached by three men who greeted me and insisted that I speak to them.
-I obliged by removing my helmet and then one of them, their leader I presume, showed me a heavily faded badge and announced himself to be an undercover parking attendant from the Nairobi City Council.
+Several months ago I rode into town for some business and while I was standing beside my bike, fastening my helmet and preparing to leave, I was approached by three men who greeted me and insisted that I speak to them.
+I obliged, unfastened my helmet and then one of them, their leader I presume, showed me a heavily faded badge and announced himself to be an undercover parking attendant from the Nairobi City Council.

 I laughed heartily at his job description and asked the funny man and his friends how I could be of use to them.
 His face suddenly turned severe and he wanted to know if I was aware that I was breaking a city by-law by parking my bike without a special permit sticker.

-I said I was not aware and that if he assured me on his word as a gentleman that I had indeed broken a city by-law, then I would, without further hesitation, believe it.
-He gave me the required assurance and I thanked him, proceeding to put on my helmet.
+I said I was not aware of such a law.
+I added quickly that if he assured me on his word as a gentleman that I had indeed broken a city by-law, then I would, without further hesitation, believe it.
+He gave me the required assurance and I thanked him, proceeding to put the helmet back on my head.

-I mounted the bike and one of the henchmen moved in and clasped my handlebars.
-I asked what the matter was and the funny man said that this matter could not be resolved by the mere cold sounding words of gratitude I had offered him.
-He said that he must take the bike away and that I must follow him to pay a city fine, towing fees, release fees and a whole other list of fees and fines.
+I mounted the bike and one of the henchmen moved in and clasped the motorcycle’s handlebars.
+I asked what the matter was and the funny man said that this matter could not be resolved that easily.
+He said that he must take the bike away and that I must follow him to pay a city fine, towing fees, release fees and a whole other list of fees.

 As it turned out, these were criminals who pose as parking attendants and extort money from people.
 I immediately knew I was in trouble because in this lawless country, such criminals work with the police and city council officials, the very people you’d look up to for help.
 So I had to think quickly.

-I removed my helmet and told the gangsters in a surprisingly calm voice, that as a senior colonel working in the American embassy, I was not obliged to pay for parking anywhere in Nairobi.
+I faced the gangsters and told them in a surprisingly calm voice, that as a senior colonel working with the American embassy, I was not obliged to pay for parking anywhere in Nairobi.
 I further told them that I knew they were not City Council employees, and that our undercover FBI agents in city have been tracking and reporting their activities.
-The fellow holding my handlebars recoiled and withdrew to a position behind the others and I knew I had them.
+The thug holding the handlebars recoiled and withdrew to a position behind the others and I knew I had them.

-It was the funny man’s turn to laugh nervously at my suggestion that he was an impostor.
+It was the funny man’s turn to laugh, nervously I must add, at my suggestion that he was an impostor.
 He said, calling me “Sir” that he was indeed a city parking attendant and had not worn his uniform because he was on leave and only came to town to check if his colleagues were doing the work properly.

-I arranged my face to give the most dangerous look I could give and with an American accent I invented there and then, I told the fellows that they left me disappointed and that had I not been a good man who did not want to ruin their families, I would have them arrested or shot immediately.
+I arranged my face to give the most dangerous look I could give and with an American accent I invented there and then, I told the thugs that they disappointed me.
+I continued addressing threatening remarks to them, finishing it off by telling them that had I not been a good man who did not want to ruin their families, I would have them immediately arrested or shot.

-By this point, the henchmen, were really not equal to conversation and in a fluid movement, they bolted away from the scene leaving me with their leader.
+At this point, the main thug’s henchmen, who were no longer equal to conversation, bolted away from the scene leaving me with their leader.
 I placed my arm on his shoulder, in an Italian mafia kind of way and told him to think about himself and his family.
 I told him it would be a sad thing for his family if he got arrested or shot for messing with the American government.
-He apologized profusely, mumbling all kinds of words and then beat a hasty retreat too.
+He apologized profusely, mumbling all kinds of words and then he too beat a hasty retreat.

 I mounted the bike again and inside the helmet breathed a massive sigh of relief.
 I have never parked on any street in Nairobi since that day, it had been such a warning.